 - 3.5mm male to male audio cord, also known as 1/8 inch male to male audio cable.
 You can get one from your local electronic store or order this one from Amazon.com

-- You’ll need another digital voice recorder, I recommend you get the Sony ICD-UX533.
-It’s a great recorder.
+- You’ll need another digital voice recorder, I recommend you get the Sony ICD-UX570, the best voice recorder I own (here’s my review of the UX570).
 But you can get any other digital recorder, just make sure it has a built-in USB interface.

 Step 1: Connect the Cable

 Connect the 3.5mm male-to-male audio cable to both recorders.
 It is important that you insert one end of the cable into the ear (aka stereo/headphone) jack of the Olympus VN-7200 digital recorder and the other end into the mic jack (colored red) of the Sony ICD-UX570.
 Both ends of the male to male cable are identical, so it doesn’t matter which end goes where.

 Hit the rec button on the Sony ICD-UX570 and then press Play on the Olympus VN-7200.
 It’s important that you first press the rec button on the Sony ICD-UX570 before pressing the Play button on the Olympus VN-7200 or you’re likely to lose some of the recording.

 Once the recording has played to the end on the Olympus VN-7200, hit stop on both audio recorders.
 The Sony ICD-UX570 will automatically save the file.

 Step 4: Transfer to Computer

 Connect the Sony ICD-UX570 to your computer via the built in USB and copy and paste the files to your computer.
 That’s it.

 The advantage of this first method is it’s easier than method 2.
 The cons are you’ll need to get the Sony ICD-UX570, but that’s actually a good thing!
 You do need to replace the Olympus VN-7200 with a recorder with a built-in USB.
 That’s the long-term solution.